sciactive/nephele/README.md

 # What is WebDAV

 WebDAV (Web Distributed Authoring and Versioning) is a protocol that allows users to access and manage files stored on a remote server.
-It is commonly used for web-based file sharing and collaboration, as it allows users to upload, download, and edit files directly from a web browser.
+It is commonly used for web-based file sharing and collaboration, as it allows users to upload, download, and manage files directly from a web browser or file manager.

 WebDAV is based on HTTP (Hypertext Transfer Protocol) and uses the same basic communication methods, but adds additional features and functionality specifically designed for file management.
 These features include support for file locking, collections, and metadata.